-This year’s focus for our parish-wide Lenten almsgiving will be to support Parroquia San José (St. Joseph Parish) in Luquillo, Puerto Rico.
-Parroquia San José, Luquillo, located on the northeast corner of the island, suffered damages to its church and parish buildings from Hurricane Maria in September 2017.
-Saint Clement had pledged support for three years, and through last year’s fundraising efforts, was able to send funding to replace the windows in the church, which have been designed to withstand future hurricanes and provide greater security.
-We are appreciative of your support!
-That said, there are still a number of physical needs in the parish, including the priests’ residence and parish hall.
-Your donation this Lent will directly support the rebuilding efforts of Parroquia San José, Luquillo.
-See below for an update following a visit to the parish in January.
+Our parish-wide Lenten almsgiving this year will once again support Parroquia San José (St. Joseph Parish) in Luquillo, Puerto Rico.
+Parroquia San José, located on the northeast corner of the island, suffered damages to its church and parish buildings from Hurricane Maria in September 2017.
+This year will mark the third year in our three-year pledge of financial support to the parish.
+Through fundraising efforts over the past two years, we have been able to provide funding to replace the windows in the church, which are designed to withstand future hurricanes and provide greater security.
+The parish’s remaining physical needs include repairs to the priests’ residence and parish hall.
+Your donation will directly support the rebuilding and maintenance efforts of Parroquia San José in Luquillo.
+We appreciate your continued support of this partnership!

-Donation boxes and envelopes will be available in the vestibule of the church beginning Ash Wednesday.
-Families will receive information from the religious education program and parish school.
-Please make your check payable to: Saint Clement Parish, with Parroquia San José in the memo line.
-A donation of any size helps.
+Donation boxes and envelopes can be found in the vestibule of the church beginning Ash Wednesday.
+Families will receive information about the effort from the religious education program and parish school.

 Thank you for your generosity!